 Children are eligible for fluoride treatments through a program organized by the county health officer.
 Parents will get a record that the treatment was applied.
 The county health officer will determine how to pay for the program.
-Parents or a student 18 years old or more have the right to refuse this program.
-This program is not meant to replace regular professional dental care.
+Parents or a student 18 years old or more have the right to refuse this program using the form provided by the school district.
+This program is not meant to replace regular profession dental care.
 [HSC 104855]